nazwhale/snakers-academy/plan_of_action.md

 Keep testing your work by running `ruby play.rb` while making improvements, keep decipering those error messages, and keep reminding yourself that you're better at this than you were yesterday.

-Once you're done, on with the [challenges!](https://github.com/nazwhale/snakers-academy/blob/master/challenges.md) 🎉
+Once you're content, on with the [challenges!](https://github.com/nazwhale/snakers-academy/blob/master/challenges.md) 🎉